PatrykPoniatowski/LidocainePatches/README.md

 To make this process as efficient as possible, I've optimised the code and written it in one script.
 This script is saved as 'optimised_code.py' and, if used, needs to be adjusted to the user's needs (e.g., change of BNF codes, Health Boards, and local directorates

+Update (21/1/2024 regarding BNF codes)

+After reviewing all the code and all the possible resources, I've noticed significant variations in values.
+Consequently, I've double-checked step-by-step all the steps taken in this project to spot errors.

+During an in-depth analysis, I noticed that the codes for Lidocaine patches changed after 2019; instead of 4, there are now 6 codes for Lidocaine Patches:

+-1502010J0AAELEL (previous search analysis included this code) - Lidocaine 5% medicated plasters -1502010J0BWAAEL (previous search analysis did not include this code) - Ralvo 700mg medicated plasters -0407030ACBBAAAA (previous search analysis included this code) - Versatis 700mg medicated plasters -1502010J0BSAAEL (previous search analysis included this code) - Versatis 700mg medicated plasters -1502010I0BEAAAG (interestingly, this code was included in the search analysis but was not included in a different analysis performed by another user) - Lidoderm 5% patches
+-0407030ACAAAAAA (previous search analysis did not include this code) - again, interestingly, a different analysis used this code, but I was unable to find a reference to this code in the BNF SNOMED code references.

+Based on these conclusions, the whole code was updated and the analysis was done again